History of trams in Leipzig: Connewitz II (Zwenkauer Straße)

 The LESt opened their second southern depot (after Kleinzschocher) on 10 November 1912.
 After the merger with the GLSt in 1929, this depot was used for painting of rolling stock and running repairs.
 Because of the August 1957 obstruction which cut off access to the usual depot, Connewitz II depot was used again by cars working Lines 10, 11 and 22.
 The last use of the tramcar shed was in 1960/61 by cars working Line 26.
 The entire facility was closed in 1963.
 The last remnants of the depot, the Wendeschleife Hildebrandstraße, which extended across part of the depot area, was disconnected from the network on 21 January 1993.

 Dölitz

-In the year 1900 the GLSt opened a depot in Dölitz, opposite what later became the Agra area (Agra-Geländes).
+In the year 1900 the GLSt opened a depot in Dölitz, opposite what later became the Agra area (Agra-Gelände).
 Twelve years later, a second tramcar shed was opened.
 The reversing loop terminal east of this facility was opened prior to 13 July 1984.
 The depot continues in use and accommodates stock working Lines 9, 10, 11 and 16.